ashonting/DashAway/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a pull request.

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact